-Information on NHMRC’s requirements, Standards and Guidelines and policies is available on our Funding Agreement and NHMRC Policy and Priorities pages.
-Below is a collection of hyperlinks and information about different laws, approval requirements and obligations applicable to NHMRC funded research.
+Information on NHMRC's requirements, Standards and Guidelines and policies is available on Funding Agreement and NHMRC Policy and Priorities.
+Following is information about different laws, approval requirements and obligations applicable to NHMRC funded research.

 - Foreign interference in Australian research

 - The National Principles for Child Safe Organisations

 - National Redress Scheme Grant Connected Policy

 - Research involving humans